felipegutierrez/coffee-machine/README.md

 The class [RatingsCounter.scala](src/main/scala/com/spark/counter/RatingsCounter.scala) represents the first example of Spark + Scala program of this CoffeeMachine.
 I just created this class and imported spark dependencies to the project.

+The class [SeveralSorts.scala](src/main/scala/com/spark/sort/SeveralSorts.scala) has several ways to sort a list of integers.